Matthew Bailey, LPC

 Licensure

-Licensed Professional Counselor (LPC) in both Colorado and Texas.
-Licensed counselors in Colorado must complete at minimum a master's degree in counseling or a related field, pass the National Counselor Examination, and complete supervised post-graduate hours — a process that takes several years beyond graduate training.
+Licensed Professional Counselor (LPC) in both Texas and Colorado.
+Becoming an LPC requires at minimum a master's degree in counseling or a related field, passing the National Counselor Examination, and completing supervised post-graduate hours — a process that takes several years beyond graduate training.

 EMDR Training